wso2/docs-choreo-dev/en/docs/tutorials/map-data.md

     ![Match parameters with different data types](../assets/img/tutorials/data-mapper/match-parameters-with-different-data-types.gif){.cInlineImage-threeQuarters}

-    The connection appears in red to indicate an error in the data mapping.
+    The connection appears in red to indicate an error in the data mapping (because the data type of the `age` parameter is different in the two records).

 2. Click on the connection, move the cursor over the warning icon to view the error, and then click **Fix by editing expression**.